WWE 2K15: DLC Content Showcases

 WWE 2K15 has three additional Showcases, which were available as DLCs.

 "One More Match" features the rivalry between Christian and Randy Orton during 2011, focusing in on Christian's quest for the World Heavyweight Championship, from Christian's ladder match against Alberto del Rio at Extreme Rules 2011 to their matchup at SummerSlam 2011.

 "Hall of Pain" features Mark Henry's domination through 2011 and early 2012 and his path towards winning the World Heavyweight Championship and his brief resurgence challenging for the WWE Championship in early 2013, from his Money in the Bank 2011 matchup against The Big Show to his Wrestlemania 29 matchup against Ryback.

-"Path of Warrior" focuses on the career of The Ultimate Warrior, chronicling in on the rise of The Ultimate Warrior during the 1980s, commenting on the passing of the torch that Hulk Hogan demonstrated at WrestleMania VI and detailing Warrior's legacy within the WWE, from his SummerSlam 1988 matchup against Honky Tonk Man, with Jimmy Hart by his side, to his Wrestlemania XII matchup with Hunter Hearst Helmsley.
+"Path of Warrior" focuses on the career of The Ultimate Warrior, chronicling in on the rise of The Ultimate Warrior during the 1980s, commenting on the passing of the torch that Hulk Hogan demonstrated at WrestleMania VI and detailing Warrior's legacy within the WWE, from his SummerSlam 1988 matchup against Honky Tonk Man, with Jimmy Hart by his side, to his Wrestlemania XII matchup against Hunter Hearst Helmsley.